 Review of iiNet mobile phone plans

-Whilst iiNet’s roots are in fixed broadband, it also offers a comprehensive line-up of postpaid mobile phone plans.
-The mobile virtual network operator (MVNO) utilises the Optus 4G network to provide its service, ensuring reliable and fast connections for all customers.
+Whilst iiNet’s roots remain in fixed line broadband, the telco also offers a comprehensive suite of SIM Only postpaid mobile phone plans.
+The mobile virtual network operator (MVNO) utilises the Optus 4G network to provide its services, ensuring reliable and fast connections for all customers.
 So what does iiNet offer in the mobile stakes and how does it compare to the competition?
 Let’s take a look.

 - Standard national texts – 25c